Angkor Thom tour: the ancient "Big City" of Cambodia

 Games of forms and perspectives among the archaeological ruins of the Bayon temple at Angkor Thom.

 Photo of Bayon temple.
 Some external walls are finely carved with extensive bas-reliefs.
-The structure is mainly built of sandstone, a stone relatively easy to work with
+The structure is mainly built of sandstone, a stone relatively easy to work with and to carve.

 The bas-reliefs, tens of meters long, depict scenes of war, triumphal scenes or simply represent scenes of everyday life.

 Photos of Angkor Thom in Cambodia: the doors and porches that allow access to the inner courtyard of the temple.

 The Bayon temple is built in the homonymous style called "Bayon" from the name of the temple itself.
 The Bayon style is characterized by large buildings and tall square towers with huge faces of Buddha carved on the facade.

 One of the high square towers with the face of Buddha carved on the facades; they are oriented towards the four cardinal points.